https://digitaltrade.blog.gov.uk/2025/06/24/product-adoption-what-it-is-why-it-matters-and-how-to-improve-it/

 Colleagues who are aware of the products available to them, interested in understanding how to use them and can see the value in using them (putting that to the test) will be more likely to adopt them in their work each day.

 This leads to better quality data and time saving.
-It helps avoid duplication, streamlines processes and drives a more joined up coordinated culture.
+It helps avoid duplication, streamlines processes and drives a more joined up, coordinated culture.

 As an example - one of our key internal products here at DBT is Data Hub.
 This is our central system for managing, tracking, understanding and building relationships with UK and international businesses.
-Relevant colleagues need to know that this tool exists; how to use it via training and guidance, understand where this information goes and how it’s used.
+Relevant colleagues need to know that this tool exists, how to use it via training and guidance and understand where this information goes and how it’s used.
 They must also be encouraged to use the tool by their colleagues and senior leaders.
 Failure to do this might impact our ability to engage with businesses effectively and join the dots internally.

 How DDaT teams can drive adoption